sbarex/QLMarkdown/README.md

 Parse the emoji placeholder defined by [GitHub](https://api.github.com/emojis).
 You can render the emoji with an emoticons glyph or using the image provided by GitHub (internet connection required).

 Multibyte emoji are supported, so `:it:` equivalent to the code `\u1f1ee\u1f1f9` must be rendered as the Italian flag :it:.
 Some multibyte sequence may not be supported by the system font, in this case it is recommended to set the substitution with GitHub images.

+Some emoji do not have an equivalent glyph on the standard font and will be replaced always with the relative image.

 A list of GitHub emoji placeholder is available [here](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md#people--body).